 D-Aspartate can also be substrate to produce the more well known neurotranmistter NMDA (N-methyl-D-Asparate) via accepting a methyl group from a donor, and both NMDA as well as D-Asparate itself can act with similar potency on NMDA receptors.

-Is both a storage form for an excitatory neurotransmitter, as well as being a neurotransmitter itself
+D-aspartate is both a storage form for an excitatory neurotransmitter, as well as a neurotransmitter itself

 Administration of 40mM Sodium-D-Asparate daily for 12-16 days was able to enhance neuronal funtion and memory in rats by increasing their ability to find a hidden platform in a Morris Maze test, decreasing the required time from 20-30s to 5+/-2s.